suurjaak/grepros/README.md

                         emit NUM messages of leading and trailing context around match
   -pf FIELD [FIELD ...], --print-field FIELD [FIELD ...]
-                        message fields to print in console output if not all (supports nested.paths and * wildcards) -np FIELD [FIELD ...], --no-print-field FIELD [FIELD ...] message fields to skip in console output (supports nested.paths and * wildcards) -mo, --matched-fields-only
+                        message fields to emit in console/HTML output if not all (supports nested.paths and * wildcards) -np FIELD [FIELD ...], --no-print-field FIELD [FIELD ...] message fields to skip in console/HTML output (supports nested.paths and * wildcards) -mo, --matched-fields-only
-                        print only the fields where PATTERNs find a match -la NUM, --lines-around-match NUM
+                        emit only the fields where PATTERNs find a match in console/HTML output
-                        print only matched fields and NUM message lines around match
+  -la NUM, --lines-around-match NUM
-  -lf NUM, --lines-per-field NUM
+                        enut only matched fields and NUM message lines around match in console/HTML output -lf NUM, --lines-per-field NUM
-                        maximum number of lines to print per field -l0 NUM, --start-line NUM
+                        maximum number of lines to emit per field in console/HTML output -l0 NUM, --start-line NUM
-                        message line number to start printing from (1-based if positive, counts back from total if negative) -l1 NUM, --end-line NUM
+                        message line number to start emitting from in console/HTML output (1-based if positive, counts back from total if negative) -l1 NUM, --end-line NUM
-                        message line number to stop printing at (1-based if positive, counts back from total if negative) -lm NUM, --lines-per-message NUM
+                        message line number to stop emitting at in console/HTML output (1-based if positive, counts back from total if negative) -lm NUM, --lines-per-message NUM
-                        maximum number of lines to print per message --match-wrapper [STR [STR ...]]
+                        maximum number of lines to emit per message in console/HTML output --match-wrapper [STR [STR ...]]
                         string to wrap around matched values,
                         both sides if one value, start and end if more than one, or no wrapping if zero values
-                        (default "**" in colorless output) --wrap-width NUM      character width to wrap message YAML output at, 0 disables (defaults to detected terminal width) --color {auto,always,never}
+                        (default "**" in colorless output) --wrap-width NUM      character width to wrap message YAML console output at, 0 disables (defaults to detected terminal width) --color {auto,always,never}
                         use color output in console (default "always")